EDIT: This has changed a little for Windows Server 2012 R2 RTM, so make sure that you also read my follow-up post before spending time on the below.

 Hope that this helps.
 Please feel free to comment with questions or corrections.

-- Mark on Installing SharePoint 2013 on Windows Server 2012 R2 Preview
+- suresh on Installing SharePoint 2013 on Windows Server 2012 R2 Preview